M-Lenczyk/ApacheArrowFlightODBC/README.md

 Arrow Flight developed by Apache is a client-server RPC framework which simplifies high-performance transfer of large datasets through network interfaces.
 It uses the Apache Arrow format to store and process data in memory using a columnar oriented format.
 This increases the speed of data analysis and processing.
 The transfer in columnar format is optimized with the usage of RPC methods and the IPC format.

+Arrow Flight developed by Apache is a client-server RPC framework which sim- plifies high-performance transfer of large datasets through network interfaces.
+It uses the Apache Arrow format to store and process data in memory using a columnar oriented format.
+This increases the speed of data analysis and pro- cessing.
+The transfer in columnar format is optimized with the usage of RPC methods and the IPC format.

+Arrow Flight uses gRPC for retrieving data, metadata and implementing new methods required by the project.
+The methods and wire formats are defined with the protobuf language.
+Apache offers a complete full Flight.proto file containg all newest definitions for all methods used by Arrow Flight.

+More information and specifications can be found here: https://arrow.apache.org/docs/format/Flight.html

 ### 2. ODBC